Experimentally accessible witnesses of many-body localisation

-Many-body localisation provides a puzzling and exciting paradigm within quantum many-body physics and is for good reasons attracting significant attention in recent years.
-Influential theoretical work \cite{Basko} building upon the seminal insights by Anderson on disordered models \cite{Anderson} suggested that localisation would survive the presence of interactions.
-Such many-body localised models, as they were dubbed, would be insulators even at non-zero temperature and exhibit no particle transport.
-Maybe more strikingly from the perspective of statistical physics, these many-body localised models would fail to thermalise following out of equilibrium dynamics \cite{HuseReview,PalHuse,Oganesyan}, challenging common expectations how systems ``form their own heat bath'' and hence tend to be locally well described by the familiar canonical Gibbs ensemble \cite{Polkovnikov_etal11,1408.5148,christian_review}.
-Following these fundamental observations, a ``gold rush'' of theoretical work followed, identifying a plethora of phenomenology of such many-body localised models.
-They would exhibit a distinct and peculiar logarithmic scaling of entanglement in time \cite{Prosen_localisation,Pollmann_unbounded}, the total correlations of time averages have a distinct scaling \cite{1504.06872}, many Hamiltonian eigenstates fulfil area laws \cite{AreaReview} for the entanglement entropy \cite{Bauer,1409.1252} and hence violate what is called the eigenstate thermalisation hypothesis \cite{Srednicki94}.
-The precise connection and interrelation between these various aspects of many-body localisation is just beginning to be understood \cite{1409.1252,1412.3073,1410.0687,1412.5605,SerbynPapicAbanin}, giving rise to a vivid discussion in theoretical physics.
+Many-body localization provides a puzzling and exciting paradigm within quantum many-body physics and is for good reasons attracting significant attention in recent years.
+Influential theoretical work \cite{Basko} building upon the seminal insights by Anderson on disordered models \cite{Anderson} suggested that localization would survive the presence of interactions.
+Such many-body localized models, as they were dubbed, would be insulators even at non-zero temperature and exhibit no particle transport.
+Maybe more strikingly from the perspective of statistical physics, these many-body localized models would fail to thermalize following out of equilibrium dynamics \cite{HuseReview,PalHuse,Oganesyan}, challenging common expectations how systems ``form their own heat bath'' and hence tend to be locally well described by the familiar canonical Gibbs ensemble \cite{Polkovnikov_etal11,1408.5148,christian_review}.
+Following these fundamental observations, a ``gold rush'' of theoretical work followed, identifying a plethora of phenomenology of such many-body localized models.
+They would exhibit a distinct and peculiar logarithmic scaling of entanglement in time \cite{Prosen_localisation,Pollmann_unbounded}, the total correlations of time averages have a distinct scaling \cite{1504.06872}, many Hamiltonian eigenstates fulfil area laws \cite{AreaReview} for the entanglement entropy \cite{Bauer,1409.1252} and hence violate what is called the eigenstate thermalization hypothesis \cite{Srednicki94}.
+The precise connection and interrelation between these various aspects of many-body localization is just beginning to be understood \cite{1409.1252,1412.3073,1410.0687,1412.5605,SerbynPapicAbanin,huse2014phenomenology}, giving rise to a vivid discussion in theoretical physics.